marjan241/business-card-sample/README.md

-A simple demo card design using cat version
+A simple demo business card design using cat version